Welcome to Purdue Graduate Studies in English!

 Learn more about our department.
 See why we're so proud of our faculty.
-Get acquainted with our students.
-Or follow us on social media!!!
+Get acquainted with our students

-Most graduate students are funded through a GTA or Research Fellow position.
+All graduate students in English are funded.
+Most students are funded through a GTA or Research Fellow position.
 The Graduate School also makes available summer Purdue Research Foundation (PRF) grants to students who are well along in their programs.
 Recommendations for PRF Grants are made by the student's major professor.

 Professionalization